-A great compromise if you also like the idea of using colour in the kitchen, we'd advise pairing blue-grey cabinetry with more traditional grey tones – this could be in the form of flooring or a marble-effect splash-back.
+A great compromise if you also like the idea of using color in the kitchen, we'd advise pairing blue-grey cabinetry with more traditional grey tones – this could be in the form of flooring or a marble-effect splash-back.
 And, if you want to add interest and contrast, paint kitchen furniture in a brighter shade.
-Find out how to paint furniture with our step by step.
+Find out how to paint furniture with our step-by-step.

-If you're looking to add depth or create a focal point in your kitchen, consider opting for a grey(ish) feature wall.
-This draws the eye effectively and can help create the feeling of a larger space if positioned correctly.
+We know a lot of grey kitchens are minimalist and simple, often void of pattern.
+However, if you're looking to add depth or create a focal point in your kitchen, consider opting for a grey(ish) feature wall in the form of kitchen wallpaper.
+This draws the eye and can help create the feeling of a larger space if positioned just right.

-6. Design a space with purpose in mind
+14. Design a grey kitchen with purpose in mind

 While aesthetic appeal is (of course) important to consider when designing a kitchen, it's essential that you balance this with considerations as to how the space will function.

-7. Match your walls and cabinetry for a smart and cohesive finish
+15. Match your walls and cabinetry for a cohesive finish

 Opting for open shelving is another space-enhancing trick that will make your kitchen feel less boxy and create a striking focal point if styled with pretty kitchen accessories.